Makushiin/YesNoWheelApp/README.md

 ## Installation

-The Yes or No Wheel mobile app can be easily downloaded and installed from the App Store.
-Simply search for "Yes or No Wheel" and click on the "Get" or "Install" button to download and install the app on your iOS device.
+The Yes or No Wheel mobile app is not available on any app store.
+You can run it through the terminal using npx expo start and using the expo go app on the iPhone.

 ## Usage

-Once installed, the Yes or No Wheel app can be launched from your device's home screen.
 To use the wheel, follow these steps:

 1. Open the app by tapping on its icon.
 2. Think of a question or dilemma.